"Chocolate Never Sounded So Good!"

 Rest your Self Beloved, on the curve of your sweetest dream

-Curve your smile along your the edge of your facial seam
+Curve your smile along the edge of your facial seam

 Your musing music: the "All Things are Possible with God" theme/